The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

+\begin{displayquote} \textit{The real barrier is not the lack of very good ideas.
+It’s more the lack of understanding [from funding agencies] of how much it’s going to cost, not just dollars for developers, but project management, infrastructure, long-term maintenance, all that kind of stuff.
+That’s often where I see a lot of things fail.} -- $P_{12}$ \end{displayquote}

-Similar sentiment was shared by $P_3$, who mentioned that POs ability to fund or maintain these implementations is limited,\textit{``It's not so easy to deploy.
-Infrastructure is not there; capital is not there"}.
-Even when the PO wants to continue the project, this constraint prevents meaningful long-term integration into their systems. $P_2$ shared a scenario where they developed an intervention but the PO couldn't deploy it as they didn't have the necessary funds:
+$P_{15}$ highlighted the challenge of limited access to proper hardware when initiating collaborations, \textit{``[POs] also [have] limited financial resources, [...] limited compute resources. [...]
+So there's no way that they can build [or host] the AI''}.
+Even when POs wish to continue, this constraint prevents meaningful long-term integration into their systems. $P_2$ shared a scenario where they developed an intervention but the PO couldn't deploy it as they didn't have the necessary funds:

 \begin{displayquote} \textit{Even aside from the AI part [...] the object-level intervention itself was being provided by the research team.
 If we could have gone to them and said, like, ``Hey, we have the capacity to continue delivering this intervention", I think they would have loved for us to do that, and they would have worked with us to bring that into their space.
-But it's not something that they could have provided themselves that time.} -- $P_2$ \end{displayquote}
+But it's not something that they could have provided themselves at that time.} -- $P_2$ \end{displayquote}

-Participants also mentioned how this lack of funding often places a significant burden on AI4SI researchers during early stages of collaborations, when they have no option but to volunteer their time (or their students' time) for their respective POs, which can be an unsustainable model for long-term collaborations. $P_6$ recalled working on a project when COVID-19 had just begun: \textit{``Obviously there was no money immediately.[...]
-So you had to do pro bono or volunteering work.
-But you need to quickly figure out that this is not sustainable long term.
-You need to have a funding stream."}

 Surprisingly, even in the case where the research group can provide funding to maintain the intervention, they are rarely sufficient for long-term deployment.
 As $P_4$ reflected: